 Unscented or fragrance-free products still may contain a small amount of added fragrance to cover up unpleasant smells, but not enough to have a strong scent.

 So what if you want to avoid problems from synthetic or other strong fragrance?
 There are several ways to eliminate smells in a healthier fashion.
 You may want to start with some products that can be heavily scented, like laundry detergents and air fresheners.
 Here are some more natural, possibly less-irritating methods to rid the air of unwanted odors:

 • Baking soda.
-Of course you can stick a box in your fridge and freezer to soak up nasty smells.
-But this standby deodorizer -- which chemically neutralizes odors, instead of covering them up -- can also be put to work in litter boxes, garbage cans, kitchen and bathroom drains, smelly sneakers, musty cars, and carpets to absorb smells before you vacuum.
+You can place a box in your fridge and freezer to soak up nasty smells.
+But this standby deodorizer -- which chemically neutralizes odors instead of covering them up -- can also be put to work in litter boxes, garbage cans, kitchen and bathroom drains, smelly sneakers, musty cars, and carpets to absorb smells before you vacuum.

 • White distilled vinegar.
 The smell may be strong the first few moments you apply it, but it quickly dissipates.
 The uses for this all-natural product range from cleaning bathrooms and kitchens to washing windows and hardwood floors.
 Just dilute it and use as you would a typical household cleanser.
 You can also put a bowl on your counter to eliminate smells, such as when you’ve burned something in the kitchen.